You can advertise your opportunity for free on our student jobs portal, myAdvantage.

 - At an appropriate/realistic level for the job description and the student cohort

 - Divide clearly into Essential and Desirable criteria.
-With the exception of technical roles or skills, be careful about making a degree subject an Essential criteria, as you may miss out on appointable candidates from other disciplines – many students have built up knowledge and skills outside of their degree course
+With the exception of technical roles or skills, be careful about making a degree subject an Essential criteria, as you may miss out on appointable candidates from other disciplines – many students have built up knowledge and skills outside of their degree course.
+Identify transferable skills.

 - Map to the same skills/competencies as in your graduate or experienced roles, to enable ease of progression

-You will need these details to advertise to our students, but the following details will attract the best possible applicants and enable unsuitable candidates to self-select themselves out of the process:
+You will need these details to advertise to our students, but the following details will attract the best possible applicants and enable unsuitable candidates to self-select themselves out of the process.
+Remember to balance enough details to understand the role and your company.

 - Training and development opportunities, particularly to bridge gap between requirements of the job description and initial person specification, especially if it is a shorter opportunity.
-These might include having a buddy, joining more senior meetings or working with clients
+These might include an induction with H&S, review meetings and opportunity to give and receive feedback, having a buddy, joining more senior meetings, working with clients, having a mentor and on the job training.

 - Shorter opportunities, or those that are project-based, read well as 'development opportunities'